Mormon Tabernacle Choir Member Quits Instead of Singing at Trump Inauguration

-"I could never 'throw roses to Hitler' and I certainly could never sing for him"
+"I could never 'throw roses to Hitler' and I certainly could never sing for him"+ READ ARTICLE

 President-elect Donald Trump’s plans for his inauguration have hit another bump in the road.
 A member of the Mormon Tabernacle Choir, which is slated to perform at the event, has quit in protest and penned an open letter explaining her reasoning.